golang/dep/docs/migrating.md

 First and foremost, make sure that you're running `dep init` with the `-v` flag.
 That will provide a lot more information.

-`dep init` has both hard and soft failure modes.
+`dep init`, like dep in general, has both hard and soft failure modes.
 Hard failures result in the process hanging or aborting entirely, without anything being written to disk.
 Soft failures may or may not include warnings, but do ultimately write out a `Gopkg.toml`, `Gopkg.lock`, and `vendor/` - just, not the ones you wanted.
 Before we dig into those, though, let's set some context.

 While dep contributors have invested enormous effort into creating automated migration paths into dep, these paths will always best-effort and imprecise.
 It's simply not always possible to convert from other tools or GOPATH with full fidelity. dep is an opinionated tool, with a correspondingly opinionated model, and that model does sometimes fundamentally differ from that of other tools.
 Sometimes these model mismatches result in hard failures, sometimes soft, and sometimes there's no harm at all.